How Bed Bugs Drink Your Blood and How to Stop Them

 What are bed bugs?

-The University of Kentucky Department of Entomology notes that bed bugs average about 3/16 inch in length and are reddish brown in color.
+Bed bugs average about 3/16 inches in length and are reddish brown in color.
 They do not fly or jump, but rather crawl rapidly across any surface.
 Female bed bugs lay up to three eggs a day and hundreds in a lifetime, usually in secluded places in a home or other building.
-They usually reside in clothing and furniture, especially beds, which is where the source of their meals sleep.
+They usually reside in clothing and furniture, especially beds, which is where the source of their meals sleeps.
 Bed bugs are dormant during the day when humans are awake.
-They come out at night to feed, biting humans though sometimes they will attack other mammals such as family pets, drinking the blood.
+They come out at night to feed, biting humans though sometimes they will attack other mammals such as family pets.

 A bed bug infestation may create psychological effects as well.
 According to a recent story in the Atlantic, “Bed Bug PTSD” may be a real phenomenon.
 According to some preliminary studies, people who have or have had bed bug infestations report heightened feelings of paranoia, anxiety, and depression.
-Sleep becomes difficult at best, with, for a few people, even the least sensation being interpreted as a bed bug, whether they are present or not.
-People will cover everything with clear garbage bags in an attempt to stave off the infestation.
+People who have experiences infestations can sometimes have trouble sleeping at night, and some even feel phantom sensations of bed bugs crawling and feasting on them.
+People will cover everything with clear garbage bags in an attempt to shake off the infestation.
 Indeed, the psychological effects of a bed bug infestation can be more severe than the actual physical manifestation.

 The incident was just the second to occur in the Detroit area in recent months.
 Previously, a woman poured alcohol over herself and the floor of her apartment.
 The resulting fire destroyed the 48 unit apartment complex.

-The incidents in Detroit illustrate the difficulties of getting rid of bed bugs.
-Some professional exterminators, not to speak of do-it-yourselfers, have had difficulty getting rid of the pests.
-Miller the Killer uses a green bed bug treatment that is so superior to the heat and chemical method that the company can offer a one year warranty.
+Miller Pest & Termite uses a green bed bug treatment that is so superior to the heat and chemical method that the company can offer a one year warranty.
 The treatment, using a protein from soybeans, kills bed bugs by slicing through their protective layers like razor blades, killing the insect instantly.
-The great advantage to this method is that you won’t have to throw away furnishing and clothing after it is done.
+The great advantage of this method is that you won’t have to throw away furnishing and clothing after it is done.